-We recognise that to take part fully in all opportunities offered can be costly to families, such as the residential and school trips.
-Requests can be made to the Head Teacher and will be managed discreetly.
+- We recognise that to take part fully in all opportunities offered can be costly to families.
+For this reason the Parent Council kindly donate to a fund which is available to any family who requires financial assistance with trips or equipment.
+Requests can be made to the Headteacher and will be managed discreetly.